Registration is open now

 We developed a three-step ten frame strategy to help children with fluency in making ten: dot-to-dot; dot-to-number; and number-to-number.
 After engaging in the activities for three times (10-15 mins each time), they became fluent with making-10 by visualizing the ten-fram in their heads.

-We held two 8-day summer camps during the summer of 2023.
-One for rising 1st and 2nd graders that focus on addition and subtraction.
-And one for rising 3rd and 4th graders that focus on multiplication and division.
+We held two 8-day summer camps during the summer of 2023 and 2024.
+Sessions included "Addition and Subtraction" for rising 1st and 2nd graders, "multiplication and division" for rising 3rd and 4th graders, and "Intro for fractions" for rising 4th and 5th graders.
 We had a blast and witness so much math learning through playing.

 NUMBER SENSE FOR 3-5 YEAR OLD